 Students who join the CJLC are provided with high impact, project-based learning opportunities throughout their time at BGSU.
 The CJLC curriculum is designed to prepare members not only while they are on-campus, but also outside BGSU.
 For example, only members will have the option to engage in an internship experience between their sophomore and junior year.
 CJLC members receive priority registration for all community service activities, tours, trips, and conferences.

 After you have submitted your request to join a community, you will receive an email from the community director approving your request.
 If you have any questions about your application or the community, please contact Catherine Pape.

 FIRST-YEAR MEMBERS | FALL

-During Fall Semester, first-year students in the community will be enrolled in a section of Law Enforcement in American Society together.
+During Fall Semester, first-year students in the community will be enrolled in a section of Introduction to Criminal Justice together.
 This course focuses on philosophical, historical, operational aspects of criminal justice agencies and processes in a framework of social control in a democracy.
 Crime and corrections problems and response of criminal justice agencies to them.

 FIRST-YEAR MEMBERS | SPRING

 Typically taught by Judge Matthew Reger, Wood County Court of Common Pleas, Criminal Courts focuses on the structure, jurisdiction, and procedures including the nature of criminal law.
 The interaction of other criminal justice agencies including police, prosecutor, and probation with the courts is discussed.
 This course provides students an opportunity for field experiences in the way of court observations.

 During Fall Semester, second-year students in the community will be enrolled in a section of Interviewing and Observation together.
 This course focuses on the development of interviewing and observational skills used in working with diverse populations in human service fields.
 Examine interviewing from various perspectives for different purposes: clinical, forensic, organizational, and social.